How to Fill Out the Offsite Hosting Form

 CNAMEs should continue to work on Pantheon.
 If necessary, here are the instructions for requesting a CNAME:

 - Follow the above instructions (under "Provide A Record Information") for finding your site's "canonical domain" (e.g., live-EXAMPLE.pantheonsite.io).

 - Enter the following in the Additonal DNS Instructions text box:

-- "This should be a CNAME to live-EXAMPLE.pantheonsite.io".
-(Paste in the hostname that you copied above.)
+"This should be a CNAME to live-EXAMPLE.pantheonsite.io".
+(Replace the EXAMPLE URL with your canonical domain.)